 Why spend money cooling or heating the whole house when you are only using a few rooms?
-With a properly set up Zone Management System, you use your conditioned air more efficiently, so you save money by not wasting air unnecessarily.
+With a properly set up zone management system, you use your conditioned air more efficiently, so you save money by not wasting heated or cooled air unnecessarily.

 Why would I have more air coming out of one outlet in large volumes and another outlet (at the back of the house) where I am unable to detect the air coming out?